Gatsby-zsc/bigbrain/UIUX.md

 ## 7. Return button

-At each page, we implement some other buttons which allow admin to navigate to other pages
+Not required in spec, we add some buttons which allow admin to navigate to other pages at each page

+## 8. Search bar

+See BONUS.md for more details